Actindo-AG/Documentation/Channels/Operation/02_ImportOffers.md

 ## Map an offer to an existing PIM product

-[comment]: <> (add)
+Once a offer has been imported from a marketplace to the *Omni-Channel* module, you can map the product to the offer to an existing PIM product or even import new products to your *PIM* module.

 #### Prerequisites

-- A connection to a marketplace has been established, see [Create a connection](../../Integration/01_ManageConnections.md#create-a-connection).
-- At least one offer has been imported from a marketplace to *Omni-Channel*, see [Import offers from a marketplace](Import-offers-from-a-marketplace).
+At least one offer has been imported from a marketplace to *Omni-Channel*, see [Import offers from a marketplace](Import-offers-from-a-marketplace).

 #### Procedure